 It is Navarro College’s policy that no otherwise qualified person with a disability be excluded from participating in any college program or activity, be denied the benefits of any college program or activity, or otherwise be subjected to discrimination with regard to any college program or activity.
 A program or activity refers to any credit or non-credit program or activity sponsored by Navarro College.

-Requesting Disability Services
+Requesting Disability and Access Services

-It is the responsibility of the student with a disability to initiate this process by identifying him/herself as well as sharing his/her disability related needs with the Disability Services Office staff.
+It is the responsibility of the student with a disability to initiate this process by identifying him/herself as well as sharing his/her disability related needs with the Disability and Access Services Office staff.
 New students must request services by completing an online application / request for services and/or by scheduling an appointment.
-Returning students do not need to schedule an appointment to request services for the semester and need only to notify the Disability Services Office of his/her enrollment or complete a Semester Request online, unless requesting new accommodation(s).
+Returning students do not need to schedule an appointment to request services for the semester and need only to notify the Disability and Access Services Office of his/her enrollment or complete a Semester Request online, unless requesting new accommodation(s).

 Requests for services and the submission of disability related documentation for review can be done at any time during the year; however, requests for accommodation may take up to 2-3 weeks to review.
 Please note during our peak registration times, it may take 3-4 weeks to provide information on any accommodation request status.
 Accommodations are not retroactive.
-Accommodations, if approved by the Disability Services Office, are effective the date the student provides his/her letter to the instructor.
+Accommodations, if approved by the Disability and Access Services Office, are effective the date the student provides his/her letter to the instructor.

 Eligibility for Services